nestordemeure/nestordemeure.github.io/content/cooking/sweet/cakes/flourless chocolate.md

 ## Credits:

 This is my take on [Brian Lagerstrom's Super Easy Flourless Chocolate Cake](https://www.youtube.com/watch?v=5bp2XJn5AQs).
-My main contribution is to add a pear.
+My main contribution is to add a pear and half the amount.